pawelpiwosz/TheGame-Serverless/week01/README.md

 ## :triangular_ruler: Architecture

-This [directory](architecture/) contains all diagrams created by Authors or me.
+You find al diagrams in *architecture* directory.
+It contains all diagrams created by Authors or me.

 ## :bulb: Mindmap